kubeflow/examples/xgboost/README.md

-## Ames housing value prediction using XGBoost
+## Ames housing value prediction using XGBoost on Kubeflow

-[Zillow](https://www.zillow.com/) has hosted a [Kaggle competition](https://www.kaggle.com/c/zillow-prize-1) to improve their [Zestimate](https://www.zillow.com/zestimate/).
-"Zestimates" are estimated home values based on 7.5 million statistical and machine learning models that analyze hundreds of data points on each property.
-We will do a detailed walk-through of how to implement a model and make predictions using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+In this example we will demonstrate how to use Kubeflow with XGBoost.
+We will do a detailed walk-through of how to implement a model and then serve the model.
+You will be able to run the exact same workload on-prem and/or on any cloud provider.
+We will be using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) to show how the end-to-end workflow runs on the cloud.

 ## Steps
  * Setup